Firigion/scarpets/README.md

 # Waves
 A nice app to make waves with a few options.
 To use it, put `waves.sc` in your scrpits folder and load it with `/script load waves`.
 After that, all functions will be available with the command `/waves`.
 If you can't access the scripts folder of your world save, copy the contents of `spirals.mccmd` into a command block and power it.
 All functions will be available with `/script run <function_name>`.

 This app is a direct derivation of the spirals app, so most of the features and settings of that app are directly imported here, so go read about that to learn how to use it.
 The main difference is of course that the funtion to actualy draw the sapes is `wave`, instead of `spiral`. `waves` have four parameters: `wavelength`, `amplitude`, `size`, `material`. `size` defines how long (or tall, deoending on direction) the wave is going to be.
 Bare in mind that the actual size the wave is generated might be up to three blocks off of `size`.
-This was done this way to preserve the symmetricness (?) of the curve.
+This was done this way to preserve the symmetricness (symmetricy?) of the curve.

 Other than that, all of the settings are the same as in the spirals app, except for the `axis` one, which in this case has six options instead of three: `xy`, `xz`, `yx`, `yz`, `zx` and `zy`.
 In all of them, the first character indicates the axis along which the wave will be created, and the second one the axis _into_ which it will me created.
 So, `xy` makes a vertical wave going along the x axis.

 For a very short showcase, see [this video](https://youtu.be/9qSo_WL8Rok), or go watch the videos on spirals for extra info on how to use the tools.

 # Curves
 Curves combines **spirals**, **waves** and **replace** into one single app.
 All of them work basicaly the same, except for the fact that some settings are separated into categories and the replace commnands are now `/curves soft_replace` and `/curves soft_replace_filt <property> <value>`.

-Curves also includes a new curve type: circular waves (or cwaves).
+The curves app also includes two new shapes, a 'help' command and a very simple brush (just make a selection and right click with a blaze rod).
+A playlist with all the videos relevant to this app can be found [here](https://www.youtube.com/playlist?list=PL8lLKEt66RqslmFunrXESEZeu9HS6LJnd).

+### Circular waves (cwaves)
 Please note the algorithm to generate these is not as refined as the ones for spirals and waves, so it's quite a bit heavier to excecute.
 It creates a wave along a circle (duh) with the wave plane being coplanar with the circle (planar waves) or perpendicular to the circle (transverse waves).
 You have the option to make a full circle or just a partial one and, like always, these curves support template pasting, undo functionality and settings.
 It shares `axis` settings with spirals.
 The functions are simply called `cwaves_planar`, `cwaves_transverse`, `cwaves_planar_partial` and `cwaves_transverse_partial`.
 They have the following arguments:

 * `radius`: the radius of the circle
 * `amplitude`: the amplitude of the wave